viniciusban/V/README.md

 ```
 $ exit
-$
 ```

-It will not close your terminal because V opens a subshell when enter into the virtualenv.
+It will not close your terminal because V opens a subshell for the virtualenv.